miking-lang/miking-benchmarks/README.md

 dataset = ["datasets"]    # Relative path from 'root' of benchmark
 ```

-##### Flat vs. Nested Configurations
+##### Flat vs. Hierarchical Configurations

 Since many of the benchmarks in the same `root` directory may be configured in
 similar ways (e.g. use the same datasets), it is possible to "inherit"
 configurations via the directory structure.
 That is, the configuration of a
-benchmark is the union of the configurations of the `.toml` files present in the
+benchmark is the union of all the configurations of the `.toml` files present in
-file path from the `root` directory to the benchmark directory.
+the file path from the `root` directory to the benchmark directory.
 The "union"
 operator does *not* allow overwriting of configurations and any implementation
 of the configuration protocol should return an error if `runtime`, `argument`,
 or `timing` is specified twice.
 In contrast, the `dataset` configuration *is*
-allowed to be specified several times, the resulting set of datasets being the
+allowed to be specified several times, the resulting list of datasets being the
-*union* of all the specified datasets.
+*concatenation* of all the specified datasets.

-##### Example of a Nested Benchmarking Configuration
+##### Example of a Hierarchical Benchmarking Configuration

 The [example file structure](#example-file-structure) may have a common `.toml`
 file `sort/datasets.toml` for specifying that all benchmarks in the `sort`